Nicolas-Chasteler/T3iStatisticianProject/README.md

 # T3iStatisticianProject
 ## Intro
 For this project I used R to complete all tasks.
 I used functionality from the libraries 'tidyr', 'dplyr', and 'ggplot2'.

-## Challenge 1
-I started by loading the dataset.
-I then used the subset command to remove any rows which were not complete.
-I then removed duplicate IDs by ordering the initial date and using the duplicated function.
-I created a subset of just the 3 mile ruck times, renamed the columns, and then converted it from a wide format to long and uploaded as 3mileruck.cvs
 ```
 # Load Libraries
 library(tidyr)